 Before we hear the second of Jason Krug's pieces, our 20th Anniversary commission, we'll present one more original work by Michael Helman.
 Inspired by the Biblical tale of Jesus calming the storm from Luke 8:22-25, By the Lakeside begins with a lilting 6/8 melody as our ship sails calmly through the lake.
 Before long, a stormy agitato section with perilous modulations (both to our sailors and our ringers!) depicts a raging tempest, that quickly dissolves into the opening material before fading away.

 We close our 20th Anniversary Celebration program with the world premiere of a new work for handbells commissioned from Jason Krug, Shock Wave.
 After an explosive introduction, we hear the main theme of this exuberant work accompanied by lively syncopated chords, punctuated by malleted bass notes.
 The texture transitions to handchimes while still maintaining a spirited pulse, the main tune interspersed with countermelodic interjections.
 A short interlude for chimes precedes the jubilant return of the opening material, leading to a thrilling finale.

 Advance: Adult is $12; Student (16 & under) / Senior is $9

 At the door: Adult is $15; Student (16 & under) / Senior is $12

-Advance tickets may also be ordered:
+Advance tickets may also be ordered online or by mail: